AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 title: How do Routers Work, Really?
 ---

+**Work in progress**: Still need to clean up & add the complete source code.
+But the snippets here are correct.

 This is the inside view of how exactly a router operates.
 You only need to know this if you are poking inside a router implementation.
 If that is the case, my condolences.

 At the end of this exposition, I will give you the complete source code to a functional router (written in P4 (the new & shiny software-defined networking thing)).
 My aim is that you will understand every line of that.